nicktan01/smelli-belli/journals/cindy.md

 - Fixing styling on the Home Page

 Jaiden was having a difficult time working with the styling on the Home Page and asked for assistance in working on it so I decided to give it a shot and was able to get the styling we had envisioned for the quiz links and the product carousel.
 Woohoo!

+- Fixing some product images

+Some of our product images were cropped weird so I decided to go back and crop them to appear better on our product cards and update those product images.